5 common retail business insurance claims and how to avoid them

 Organized retail crime, shoplifting and employee theft are on the rise in the retail industry, according to the National Retail Federation.
 And an increase in theft can negatively affect your bottom line.

-Businesses in the retail industry loses more than $60 billion annually due to theft, fraud and other retail “shrink.”
+Businesses in the retail industry lost nearly $112 billion in 2022 due to theft, fraud and other retail “shrink.”

 • Some thieves like to operate under the cover of darkness.
 Install outdoor floodlights, building alarms and security systems to discourage people from breaking in.